 In that same year, the Bari area and its beauty were honoured again by UNESCO.
 The Trulli in Alberobello became a UNESCO World Heritage site, because “they are an example of buildings dating back to pre-history time, which survived over the centuries, even if they have constantly been in use up to the present day”.

-You’ll get to Bari and check-in at the hotel.
-Then walk through the historical town and along the city walls.
+1 Walk through the historical town of Bari and along the city walls.
 Your afternoon snack will be the typical focaccia baked in the bakeries located in the narrow alleys of the town.
 Visit the cathedral, the San Nicola church and the Svevo Castle.
-Then enjoy the promenade.

-Let’s go north.
-You’ll visit Molfetta and its San Corrado cathedral, a peculiar example of Romanesque and Apulian architecture.
+2 You’ll visit Molfetta and its San Corrado cathedral, a peculiar example of Romanesque and Apulian architecture.
 You will then enjoy a walk through the port.
-Then, you’ll visit the splendid Trani cathedral which was built by using the local chalky stuff.
-You’ll have lunch at a restaurant overlooking the sea.
-In the afternoon, your guided tour will accompany you to Castel del Monte, the XIII century castle that was built by order of the Emperor Frederick n.
+Then, you’ll visit the splendid Trani cathedral which was built by using the local chalky tuff.
+In the afternoon, your guided tour will accompany you to Castel del Monte, the XII century castle that was built by order of the Emperor Frederick II.
 It was used as a private home and a public residence.
-Now, let’s travel back to Bari.

-Let’s have breakfast and then let’s go south.
-Polignano a Mare is our next destination.
-You’ll visit the town and its overhanging cliffs, you’ll enjoy your afternoon snack in one of the cafés along the gallery.
-Polignano ice creams are very famous!
-Then, you will visit the Trulli in Alberobello, the typical stone buildings that are still enriching and adding a monumental touch to the Apulian countryside thanks to the mastery of the trullari, local craftsmen who take care of these buildings.
-You’ll have dinner in one of the local typical restaurants.
+3 Let’s go south: you’ll visit the town of Polignano a Mare and its overhanging cliffs, you’ll enjoy your ice-cream (Polignano is famous for it!) in one of the cafés along the gallery.
+Then, you will visit the Trulli in Alberobello, the typical stone buildings that are still enriching and adding a monumental touch to the Apulian countryside thanks to the mastery of trullari, local craftsmen who take care f these buildings.